selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 **friendship**, A true friend is someone who you care as much as yourself.
 Their joy is yours and their sorrow too

-**art**, the task of art is to make truth stick

-a change in fortune, a moment of dramatic revelation, catharsis

-Tragedy reminds terrible things can happen to us all so we shouldn't judge people
+**art**, the task of art is to make truth stick.
+Tragedy reminds terrible things can happen to us all so we shouldn't judge people. a change in fortune, a moment of dramatic revelation, catharsis

-**persuasion**
+**persuasion** emotions, short, and sweet

 * Leverage emotions, soothe fears, feed hopes
-* Get visual, use drawings, pictures, video
-* Use examples, facts, stats, without getting boring
+* Use visuals, examples, facts, stats, without getting boring
 * Make it short and funny